 ~ Dante Alighieri The Divine Comedy

-Imagine for a moment, the new employee, my daughter or yours, all grown-up and off to work, eager to do well, to leave her mark, on fire.
-Initially she feels confident and competent, buoyed perhaps by her credentials, her natural charm, and a good heart.
+Imagine for a moment, the new employee, my daughter or yours, all grown-up and off to work, eager to do well, to leave her mark – on fire.
+Initially she feels confident and competent, buoyed perhaps by her credentials, her natural charm, and a heart that’s bursting with goodness.
 But then, inexplicably, she does something that triggers an overtly hostile response from a supervisor, perhaps another woman whom she thought would be her mentor.
 What did she do wrong?
 It will take time and serious introspection for her – and you – to figure out just what it is about her own actions or abilities, her intelligence even, that provoked the response, as unfair as it is.
 In no way, is this to justify, condone, or minimize the attacks on her, but if she can just be convinced to step back, lay low, avoid a confrontation that will only bring more negative attention her way, she may just buy enough time to develop an exit strategy, an escape route.
 It will take an Academy award worthy effort on her part, but she has no choice other than to “act” differently if she is to be treated differently so she can extricate herself from the situation, reputation intact.
 The sooner the better.

 If you are in such a situation, you probably don’t need a test to tell you you are burned out.
 Still, if you are interested, Christina Maslach, a prominent researcher in the phenomenon of burnout, has developed a self-assessment that allows you to gauge, albeit informally, where you might fall on the spectrum from high-octane to a barely smoldering ember.
 I am not a psychologist, and I am not suggesting you use this as a reliable diagnostic test.
 A more rigorously validated tool can be found in the Maslach Burnout Inventory.
 But for starters, here is the self-test: